greedyyoda1410/roastmyidea/docs/AUTH_SETUP.md

 2. Verify Supabase URL is correct
 3. Check that session is being stored correctly

-### OAuth redirect error

-1. Verify redirect URI in Google Cloud Console matches Supabase
-2. Check that callback route exists at `/auth/callback`
+### Email confirmation not received

+1. Check spam/junk folder
+2. Verify email is correct
-3. Ensure Supabase Auth is properly configured
+3. Check Supabase Email Templates are configured
+4. For development, you can disable email confirmation in Supabase settings

 ## Testing Authentication